edthamm/ruby-plsql/README.md

 * Dayle Larson
 * Yasuo Honda
 * Yavor Nikolov
+* Eduard Thamm

 LICENSE
 -------

 (The MIT License)

-Copyright (c) 2008-2014 Raimonds Simanovskis
+Copyright (c) 2018-2023 Eduard Thamm

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the